exprexo/exprexo/README.md

     npm install exprexo -g

 This will install **exprexo** globally so that it may be run from the command line.

+> exprexo and javascript make the perfect blend

 ## Usage